Golova1111/mspaint_genetic_algo/README.md

 <img src="readme/uwr.png" alt="drawing" style="width:750px;"/>

-_(campus of the Institute of Computer Science, University of Wrocław)_
+_(a campus of the Institute of Computer Science, University of Wrocław)_